ualsg/ualsg.netlify.app/content/roofpedia/index.md

 ### Explore Sustainable Roofscapes Around the World

 Roofpedia is an open registry of sustainable roofscapes around the world.
 It uses deep convolutional neural network to detect sustainable roof typologies from satellite images.
-Building footprints identified with solar panels or rooftop greens are tagged automatically, and the results are visualized above.
+Footprints of buildings identified with solar panels or rooftop greenery are tagged automatically, and the results are visualized above.

 {{< figure src="feature.jpg" title="Roofpedia in a nutshell." >}}